 A lot of people want to know which destinations are worth their time, and they might find a nicely maintained trip review blog entertaining and appealing.

 As you can assume, this list of blog niches isn't exhaustive.
-There are more than the 50 potential topics I've listed to choose from.
+There are more than 100 potential topics listed to choose from.
 If you're looking to start a blog but don't know what to write about, consider your passion and areas of expertise before anything else.

 It comes down to a matter of want.
 You need to consider both what people will want to hear and what you will want to talk about.